rademacher-p/stats-learn/Documentation/journal/journal_notes.md

 ---
+# CONCEPTS
+- Bayesian benefit = different optimization cost function
+  - Dirichlet = regularized empirical risk!
+  - Parametric learners effect a kind of extreme regularization
+- More DOF is fine, if cost is right!
+Avoid overfitting!
+- Quality of regularizer is model dependent

+- **DIRICHLET**
+  - Least restrictive regularizer
+    - Avoid worst case scenarios (esp. for large N)
+  - alpha_0 is regularizing term weight
+    - Combines to enable strong preference for any solution (good for small N)
+  - **Show results across multiple problems to emphasize robustness benefit!**

+---
 # Pop Comparison notes
 **ADD more advanced estimators to my Example for legitimacy** **Large N comparison table to show where Dirichlet is best**